wrightstephen/TRIPODS-EDUCATION/README.md

 - SLIDES

-   Contains slide presentations of material realted to data science fundamentals.
+   Contains slide presentations of material related to data science fundamentals.
 These can be slides used in classes or summer schools or boocamps, or review talks.